matthew-brett/pydagogue/curious_git.rst

 Deja vu all over again
 ======================

-Given you are so clever and you have worked out the brain, it's really easy for you to leap in your time machine, and go back two weeks to start again.
+Given you are so clever and you have discovered how the brain works, it is really easy for you to leap in your time machine, and go back two weeks to start again.

 What are you going to do differently this time?